CyberTron957/Cric-sync-studio/README.md

 4. Optionally import timestamps from a previous session
 5. Mark timestamps of important moments in the video
 6. Trim the music file if needed
+7. Add text overlays if desired
-7. Choose an aspect ratio for the output video
+8. Choose an aspect ratio for the output video
-8. Choose to use only original audio (no music) if desired
+9. Choose to use only original audio (no music) if desired
-9. Create your highlight reel
+10. Create your highlight reel
-10. Preview the processed video to ensure it meets your requirements
+11. Preview the processed video to ensure it meets your requirements
-11. Download the final highlight reel
+12. Download the final highlight reel

 ## Aspect Ratio Options